Crypto-APIs/Crypto_APIs_Key_Management_System/README.md

 [ApiKey](#ApiKey)

 ## syncNewXPub
-After initial sync we keep updating the synced HD wallets all the time.
+After initial sync we keep updating the synced xpub all the time.

 ### Example